featurehub-io/featurehub-python-sdk/README.md

 Client Side evaluation is intended for use in secure environments (such as microservices) and is intended for rapid client side evaluation, per request for example.

-Server Side evaluation is more suitable when you are using an _insecure client_. (e.g. Browser).
+Server Side evaluation is more suitable when you are using an _insecure client_. (e.g. command line tool).
 This also means you evaluate one user per client.

 #### 2. Create FeatureHub config: